austintgriffith/burner-wallet/README.md

 Burner Wallet research

-Lets you send and receive funds in an ephemeral account.
+Lets you send and receive funds with an ephemeral account.

 If you are out to dinner and you need to send/receive a quick amount of ETH/DAI, open up https://qreth.io and do so.